Skip to content

 RORY: Okay, I must listen to anyone named Claudine Longet.

-Scene context: Rory turns on this song, and she and Lane discuss Lane’s new crush.
-Lorelai comes into the room, ostensibly because of the volume of the music, but really because she is procrastinating studying.
+“God Only Knows” by Claudine Longet plays on the CD player as Rory and Lane discuss Lane’s new crush.
+Lorelai comes into the room, ostensibly because of the volume of the music, but really to procrastinate studying.

-— From the 1972 album Let’s Spend the Night Together.
-This is a cover version of a song originally recorded by US rock band the Beach Boys for their 1966 album Pet Sounds.
-Wikipedia describes the original as “a Baroque-style love song distinguished for its harmonic innovation and its subversion of typical pop music formula.”
+• This song comes from the 1972 album Let’s Spend the Night Together by Claudine Longet (discussed below).
+The song was recorded originally by US rock band the Beach Boys for their 1966 album Pet Sounds.
+Wikipedia describes the original as “a baroque-style love song distinguished for its harmonic innovation…and subversion of typical popular music conventions.”

 LORELAI: I have, like, 6,000 pages of case studies to memorize and this whole big test on the Walmart phenomenon coming up on Friday.

-— Walmart is a US “multinational retail corporation that operates a chain of hypermarkets, discount department stores, and grocery stores. … Walmart was listed on the New York Stock Exchange in 1972.
+• Walmart is a US “multinational retail corporation that operates a chain of hypermarkets (also called supercenters), discount department stores, and grocery stores… [It was founded in 1962.]
 By 1988, it was the most profitable retailer in the U.S., and it had become the largest in terms of revenue by October 1989” (Wikipedia).
+Today, it “is the world’s largest company by revenue” and the world’s largest private employer.

-— The Walmart phenomenon, or Walmart Effect, “is a term used to refer to the economic impact felt by local businesses when a large company like Walmart (WMT) opens a location in the area.
+• The Walmart phenomenon, or Walmart Effect, “is a term used to refer to the economic impact felt by local businesses when a large company like Walmart…opens a location in the area.
 The Walmart Effect usually manifests itself by forcing smaller retail firms out of business and reducing wages for competitors’ employees” (Investopedia).

 LORELAI: Who the hell is that, anyway?